Sandown SuperSprint: History

 Opened in 1962, Sandown Raceway has traditionally been known as the host of endurance races, the first of which was held in 1964, an event which later evolved into the Sandown 500 event.
 As well as this, Sandown has a long history of hosting sprint rounds of the championship with the circuit hosting the most rounds in championship history.
 Sandown held its first championship sprint round in 1965, as the only event of the 1965 Australian Touring Car Championship.
 The race was won by Norm Beechey, who won by over a lap despite starting from towards the back of the grid after mechanical problems in qualifying.
 Sandown would not hold another championship event until 1970, when the series had expanded to seven rounds.

 Since then, in various forms and with the exception of 1975, 1990 and 1993, Sandown has been included in every running of the Australian Touring Car Championship, which later became known as V8 Supercars.
 From 1972 to 1974, Allan Moffat won three consecutive event wins at the circuit, while in 1976 and 1977 Sandown hosted both a sprint round and the Sandown 500 as part of each championship.
 In 1978, five-time champion Ian Geoghegan won his last championship round in a Bob Jane Racing entry.
 Throughout the 1980s, Dick Johnson tied Moffat as the most successful driver at the event with four wins.
-Dick Jonhson's eponymous team won three further events in 1992, 2000 and 2010.
+Dick Johnson's eponymous team won three further events in 1992, 2000 and 2010.
 In 2000, Steven Ellery won his only career race at the event.
 The 2001 and 2002 events were the final events of each championship, however in both years the championship had already been decided by the time of the Sandown round.
 In 2001, Todd Kelly scored his first championship round win.
 In 2002, Marcos Ambrose gave the Ford AU Falcon a round win in the last event of its largely unsuccessful era as the pre-eminent Ford model.